uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/index.md

 ## Future Improvements

-Federally Recognized Tribal Lands, including Alaska Native Villages, are not yet included in the application, but those areas are eligible for IRA tax credits on the basis of qualifying as low-income and Justice40 communities.
+- Federally Recognized Tribal Lands, including Alaska Native Villages, are not yet included in the application, but those areas are eligible for IRA tax credits on the basis of qualifying as low-income and Justice40 communities.

+- Data dictionaries have not yet been completed for all datasets listed in the documentation.